Emergency and Safety Information

 Severe weather includes inclement weather during which there is a severe weather warning.
 Go immediately to one of the two designated storm shelters in the building: rooms 1670 or 1690 Beyster Building.

 The best way to prevent lab accidents is to be prepared and knowledgeable about what you are working with such as equipment, chemicals, or biological materials.
 Having a range of knowledge for each type or chemical/biological class of hazard you will work with is called a “working understanding” of your environment in the lab.
 Contact 911 or OSEH at (734) 647-1143.

-If emergency medical attention is needed, call 911 immediately and provide the following information:
+If you believe emergency medical attention may be needed, call 911 immediately and provide the following information:

 In the case of a sudden cardiac arrest, proper use of an Automated Electronic Defibrillator (AED) device can greatly increase the chance of survival.
 Red AEDs are located right next to the elevator doors (main elevator shaft) on each floor of the Beyster Building.
 To review how to use an AED, see this information on the Red Cross website.

 First aid & non-life threatening injury or illness

 First aid kits can be found in the undergraduate advising office (2808), on top of the refrigerator in the 2nd floor lounge (2901), in the graduate office (3909), in the CSE office (3808), in the loading dock (3969), and on top of the refrigerators in the 3rd and 4th floor kitchens (3649 and 4649).

 For non-life threatening injury or illness, go to:

 For more information about safety and security at the College please visit the College of Engineering Safety website.